IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 *   No costumes may be realistic depictions of American law enforcement, current American military uniforms, first responders, emergency medical personnel, or any official government agent.
 *   Costumes may not target or harass any specific person, culture, nationality, or anything else that may come off as rude or inappropriate.
 Our anti-harassment policy applies at all times.

+## Weapons

+**Live Steel**

+Live steel props are any props crafted from metal with a pointed end or blade-like edge, whether blunt or sharp.
+All such objects are strictly prohibited in convention spaces.
+This rule does not apply to objects with only the appearance of metal, such as wooden swords wrapped in aluminum foil.

+**Weapons**

+Projectile weapons such as bows, slings, or crossbows must be disabled and unloaded.
+Bows must be unstrung or strung with a flimsy and loose material such as twine.
+No bolts or arrows may be carried as part of a costume unless they are fake, not fireable, and not sharp or dangerous.

+**Gun-like Props**

+All props that can reasonably be perceived to be a real firearm due to their color, size, shape, or other characteristics are prohibited from the convention.
+Gun-like props that do not fall under this restriction must have an orange tip as part of the prop at the point of manufacture.
+(That is, using orange tape or paint on the tip does not qualify unless you made the prop yourself, e.g. out of Styrofoam.)
+Furthermore, no airsoft guns of any kind are allowed in convention space, disabled or otherwise, and no ammunition of any kind may be carried.
+Toy guns (such as NERF guns) must be unloaded and their magazines, if present, must be removed except during photos.
+In all cases, take care to avoid gun-like props with color schemes commonly found on real firearms such as black, gunmetal gray, or tan.

+**Guns**

+Real firearms, even if disabled or unloaded, are strictly prohibited in all convention spaces.
+If you are an off-duty law enforcement officer, carrying your sidearm through convention space is at the discretion of the Head of Security.
+Please come see the Head of Security when you enter the con so there are no unfortunate misunderstandings.

 ## Accessibility

 NWIF is committed to making our event accessible to all.
 Our approach to some accessibility needs are detailed below, but this is not a complete list.
 If you have further accessibility needs, please [contact us](/contact)!

 Our host hotel, the DoubleTree, complies with ADA guidelines in most spaces.
 Their website has a full list of [accessible amenities](https://doubletree3.hilton.com/en/hotels/washington/doubletree-by-hilton-hotel-seattle-airport-CTAC-DT/about/amenities.html).

 Our event space for 2023 is on the first and second floors of the DoubleTree.
-There is a wheelchair-friendly elevator route to the second floor.
-All rooms can be accessed without steps.
+There is a wheelchair-friendly elevator route to the second floor, to the right of our registration tables.
+A convention staff member or hotel staff member will be able to direct you.
+All rooms can be accessed without steps

 If you are unable to stand in line for a panel, please contact a member of our Safety team.
 They can assist you with either a chair to wait to the side of the line, or an early seat at the panel.